Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Community coalitions

 Community coalitions provide prevention services and strategies across the state.
-Through the Community Prevention and Wellness Initiative, HCA supports 82 local coalitions working to prevent substance use disorder and promote health and wellness in their communities, through direct services (such as youth or parenting classes), education and outreach.
+Through the Community Prevention and Wellness Initiative, HCA supports 100 local coalitions working to prevent substance use disorder and promote health and wellness in their communities, through strategies selected to meet the needs of their communities.
+These include direct services, such as education and support programs for parents and caregivers and skill-building classes for youth, and programs that promote effective policies.

 Find a coalition near you to get connected to your local efforts.